 The insurance company representing the truck driver or trucking company will take the necessary time for inquiries, inspections, and negotiations.
 This can be a lengthy process.

 Trucking companies may purchase separate insurance policies for their drivers, rigs, and trailer or hauling equipment (if applicable).
-If myriad insurance policies are involved in the process, it could further lengthen the time it takes to manage the intake portion of the claim.
+If multiple insurance policies are involved in the process, it could further lengthen the time it takes to complete your case.

 Statute of Limitations

-Every case has a statute of limitations, or a time limit for filing.
-For truck accident cases in Louisiana, the personal injury statute of limitations is one year, according to Louisiana Civil Code § 3492.
-If you lost a loved one in a truck accident, you also have just one year to file a wrongful death case, per Louisiana Civil Code §2315.2.
+Every state has a statute of limitations or a time limit for filing a lawsuit.
+For truck accident cases in Louisiana, the statute of limitations for filing a personal injury lawsuit is generally two years, according to Louisiana Civil Code § 3492.
+If you lost a loved one in a truck accident, you also generally have just two years to file a wrongful death lawsuit, per Louisiana Civil Code §2315.2.

-The statute begins on the day of the truck accident, the date you discover your injuries, or the date of your loved one’s death.
-If you are unsure what the deadline is in your unique case, you can discuss this subject with your lawyer.
+The statute of limitations may begin on the day of the truck accident, the date you discover your injuries or the date of your loved one’s death.
+If you are unsure what the deadline is in your case, you can discuss this subject with our team.

 Submitting Your Case

-If you decide to file a lawsuit, your truck accident case must be submitted in writing to the courts through the proper channels and include all required documentation.
+If you decide to file a lawsuit, we may need to file your truck accident case in writing to the courts, along with all necessary documentation.

-If your claim does not have all the requirements when you file, it may be denied until you can submit these documents.
-This could draw out your overall claim-filing time and how long it takes your truck accident claim to settle.
+If your claim does not have all the required elements when you file, the court may deny or delay it.
+Such denials or delays could extend the time that it takes for your claim to settle.

-Some other factors may not directly affect the time it takes to settle your claim, but can affect your claim in general.
-These include the following:
+Some other factors may not directly affect the time it takes to settle your claim but can affect your claim in general.
+Such factors include:

-Accidents involving large commercial trucks often result in greater vehicle damage and more significant injuries because of the larger sizes of tractor-trailer, delivery, or other trucks.
+Accidents involving large commercial trucks often result in significant vehicle damage and serious injuries because of the larger size and weight of trucks.

-You do not have to have serious injuries to seek compensation in a truck accident claim; however, more serious injuries may require extensive damages, since these injuries can require long-term care or recovery time.
+You do not have to have serious injuries to seek compensation in a truck accident claim.
+However, more serious injuries may require extensive damage since these injuries can require long-term care or recovery time.

-When it is time to file your claim, you will want to include any medical expenses you incurred from the accident and any projected medical bills you may have from the accident.
+When it is time to file your claim, we will seek compensation for any medical expenses you incurred from the accident and any projected medical bills you may have from the accident.

 Types of Damages